Depression and addiction often go hand in hand therefore there is a need for us to know how to cope and manage depression.

 Treatment for depression and addiction is long-term.
 If you stop treating the depression, it can put you at risk for relapse.
 If you return to using drugs and alcohol, it can make the depression worse.

 5 Tips for Managing Depression During Addiction Recovery

 Depression is a serious mental health condition that can impact every aspect of your life.
-During your recovery, you may lack motivation or have a harder time attending 12-step groups.
-To keep you on track with your recovery goals, follow these practical steps.
+During your early recovery, you may lack motivation or have a harder time attending 12-step groups due to depression.

 1. Rely on Your Support Network to Manage Depression

 Having close relationships reminds you that you are not alone.
 It’s important to feel as though you mean something to someone and have a reason to get up in the mornings.
 Substance use disorders can be isolating, so it’s refreshing to see that others truly care about you and your sobriety.

 Not only do these networks provide compassion and support, but they also prevent you from looking elsewhere for social interaction.
 You don’t need to be exposed to others’ judgements that can put recovery at risk.

 What if you don’t have a strong support system at home?
 Not having close friends and family to fall back on can make things more difficult, but it’s not impossible to build your own network.
 Look to the people in your 12-step groups (including your sponsor) and join online support groups.

 2. Be Open to Medical Treatment

 Without treatment, symptoms can persist and lead to social isolation, problems at work, substance abuse, self-harm and suicide.
 Fortunately, there is treatment for depression that is effective and non-habit forming.

 Treatment for depression can be tricky, as one medication may work for one patient and not the other.
 Dosage is also a consideration, as you may need more or less of a particular medication.
 Be patient, and do not give up.

 The depression may feel worse because your brain is going through so many changes, but this won’t be forever.
 The brain has an incredible ability to form new, healthy connections and return to normal functioning.
-When this starts to happen, you may notice that the depression goes away on its own or is well-managed with the right medication.
+When this starts to happen, you may notice that the depression goes away on its own or is managed well with the right medication.